damienbod/angular-auth-oidc-client/docs/public-api.md

 Creates the ens session URL which can be used to implement youe own custom server logout.

-## forceRefreshSession(): Observable
+## forceRefreshSession(customParams?: { [key: string]: string | number | boolean }): Observable

 Makes it possible to refresh the tokens at any time you require.
+You can pass custom parameters which can maybe change everytime you want to refresh session.
+See also [Custom parameters](features.md/#custom-parameters)

 ```typescript
 refreshSession() {